TheBrightSparkDev/dev-inition/README.md

  - if you have git installed on your pc you can use git clone followed by the URL

 - The site was deployed to heroku pages.
+- To deploy to heroku you need to do the following
+ - Go to heroku create an account or sign in
+ - Create an app
+ - Go to the deploy tab
+ - Choose your preferred method
+ - Choose the repository and deploy.

+- Things you'll need to do to ensure your system deploys correctly is:
+ - Create a procfile containing the follwoing text: web: python app.py
+ - Create a requirements.txt with the following content: click==8.0.4
+dnspython==2.2.0
+Flask==2.0.3
+Flask-PyMongo==2.3.0
+itsdangerous==2.1.0
+pymongo==4.0.1
+Werkzeug==2.0.3
+ - Go to the settings tab now
+ - Reveal config vars
+  - You'll need to add your own values to the following keys I can't for security purposes declare what mine are I will type the Key followed by a description of what it is.
+  - ADMIN_REAL = The Value of this will be the administrator account.
+This is important for the add_words_admin page but not essential
+  - IP = 0.0.0.0 (ACTUAL VALUE)
+  - MONGO_DBNAME = name of the mongo db collection that holds the data
+  - MONGO_URI = This is from the connect to python app tab on MONGODB site it will give you a link this is where to put that link
+  - PORT = 5000 (ACTUAL VALUE)
+  - SECRET_KEY = This allows you to display the flashed messages.
+For exmple the message that pops up when you type in a wrong password is a flashed message. the value can be whatever you like for this app to work correctly you'll also have to follow my database setup inside your collection you should have
+- users
+- challenges
+- new_words
+- wordlist

+wordlist should have the following keys (if adding your own word database)
+- word
+- meaning

 The live link can be found here - [Word Vs](http://word-vs.herokuapp.com/)